Skip to content

 1990s

-In the 1990s, several countries, including the United States and many in Europe, banned or heavily restricted the use of asbestos in building materials due to the established health risks.
+Many countries, including the US and some in Europe, have banned or restricted asbestos in building materials.
+This is due to the health risks associated with asbestos.

 2000s